zk4/coge/README.md

-# cg
+# coge

 Simple yet powerful code generator.
-Make use of your shell as possiable as cg can.
+Make use of your shell as possiable as coge can.

-Pity, the name cg is taken by others. use `coge` in cmdline. maybe you should `alias cg=cgr`
+Pity, the name coge is taken by others. use `coge` in cmdline. maybe you should `alias coge=cgr`

 Compare to hygen, yo.
 - yo is way too slow and complicated.